matthewhare/fsmbuilder/README.md

 Finite State Machine builder.
 Design and build a Finite State Machine, then generate the code directly to the project.

+The app detects which framework you the project is using, and builds the code specificially for that framework.

 ***Objectives***